meisitala/bst692people2020/README.md

 ```

 1. Clone this project
-2. Add a branch with a name like rayBranch or Layla
+2. Add a branch with a name like rayBranch or laylaBranch or bobBranch
 3. Add an R file in the R directory
 4. Add a function that has some unbelievable/interesting facts and one lie.
 The function sould be like this: